KallumJ/BitsCreativeUtils/README.md

 To be used in conjunction with:

-- Spark
-- Hydrogen
-- Lithium
+- BitsVanilla and it's recommended mods
 - WorldEdit